EugenCoda/bookTracker/readme.md

 Branch 2: Implemented user register, login and logout

-TODO: create userController and rearrange the code from users.js and app.js
+Branch 3: Created userController and rearranged the code from users.js

+TODO:

+- create schema for booklists for individual user - in progress (or maybe on user schema?)
+- search bar